New Palace, Stuttgart: Background

-In 1737, then Duke of Württemberg Charles Alexander died leaving his nine year old Charles Eugene as duke prematurely.
+In 1737, then Duke of Württemberg Charles Alexander died leaving his nine year old son Charles Eugene as duke prematurely.
 He was not yet old enough to rule the Duchy, so he was sent to be educated and study in the court of then King of Prussia Frederick the Great while the court of Württemberg was run by magistrates.
 In 1744, Charles Eugene came of age at 16 years old, and returned to Stuttgart to assume his throne.
 Upon arriving, he desired a new and proper residence which would be "convenable to his royal dignity and the amplitude of his royal household" in the city of Stuttgart and even threatened to move the capital back out of Stuttgart to Ludwigsburg Palace.
 The Württemberg Diet, who had lost the traditional role of capital of the Duchy for decades to the smaller and unfortified Ludwigsburg, insisted that the palace and seat of the power be moved back into Stuttgart because it would mean increased pride and political and economic power coming to rest in the city once again.
 So it was that Charles Eugene decided to build his palace upon the Schlossplatz.

 However, there was some debate over the palace as the Duchy already had the large and expensive residence at Ludwigsburg, and some, like Württemberg's Oberbaudirektor Johann Christoph David Leger, argued that expansion of a previous residence like the Old Castle would suffice.
 (Note: In addition, the idea that a single duchy should need two ducal residences was an alien one.)
 Plans nonetheless went forward, and architects across Europe jumped at the chance to design the Duke's palace and submitted drafts directly to Charles, including renowned architects Alessandro Galli da Bibiena and Maurizio Pedetti as well as Balthasar Neumann, designer of the world-famous Würzburg Residence.